-Coach Satunas is entering his 4th season as Varsity Head Coach and his 13th season as a coach in the Porter’s Baseball Program.
-He began coaching at Lockport in 2001 and has spent one year on the freshman level, 5 years as a sophomore assistant, 3 years as sophomore head coach, and one year as the varsity hitting coach.
-During his time here, he has been a part of 10 conference championships.
-Coach Satunas has also assisted the varsity summer team to two 3rd place IHSBCA Summer State Tournament finishes in 2003 & 2004.
-Finally, Coach Satunas played an integral part in preparing the 2005 team for their journey after coaching many of the seniors during all four years during their Lockport baseball careers.
+Coach Satunas is entering his 8th season as Varsity Head Coach and his 17th season as coach of the Porters.
+He began coaching at LTHS in 2001 and has spent 1 year on the freshman level, 5 years as a sophomore assistant, 3 years as sophomore head coach, and 1 year as the varsity hitting coach.
+During his time here, he has been a part of 10 conference championships including 4 SWSC Blue Championships in his four years as head coach.
+Coach Satunas also helped lead the 2013 Porters into the Elite Eight of the IHSA Class 4A Baseball.
+He has also assisted the varsity summer team to two 3rd place IHSBCA Summer State Tournament finishes in 2003 & 2004.

-During his time here at Lockport, Coach Satunas has also served as our youth baseball camp coordinator and served as a clinician at various local youth coaches clinics.
+During his time here at Lockport, Coach Satunas has also served as our youth baseball camp coordinator and served as a clinician at the Illinois High School Baseball Coaches Assoc. state clinic and at various local youth coaches clinics.
 Along with this, in 2006 he took part in the creation of the Southwest JV Summer Baseball league.
-As commissioner of this league, it has grown from 6 teams to over 30 in the past 6 years.

 Andy is a 1996 graduate of Galesburg High School.
 He went on to play four years for the Lewis University Flyers under Coach Irish O’Reilly.
 While playing at Lewis, he earned All GLVC DH, All Region DH and All Conference Academic honors.
-Andy currently teaches in the Social Studies Department and is proud to reside in Lockport with his wife Mandy and two children Drew and Abigail.
+Andy currently teaches in the Social Studies Department and is proud to reside in Homer Twp. with his wife Mandy and three children Drew, Abigail and Joe.

-The 2014 season will be Coach Dobson's 34th at LTHS.
+The 2018 season will be Coach Dobson's 38th at LTHS.
 He has served under four head coaches and has assisted on all 3 levels.
 He was head freshman coach for 14 years compiling a record of 335 wins and 74 losses (.819).
 He also assisted at the varsity level under Coach Jim Hall for 12 years and on the soph. level for 4 seasons.
-This year he will be coaching varsity outfielders and coaching 1st base.
+This year he will be coaching varsity outfielders.

 He was named "Assistant Coach of the Year" by the Illinois H.S.
 Baseball Coaches Assoc, in 1997 and was named District 4 "Assistant Coach of the Year" in 2002 by the National High School Baseball Coaches Assoc.

-Coach Dobson grew up in Chicago and attended Northeastern Illinois University.
+Coach Dobson is from Chicago and attended Northeastern Illinois University.
 He taught Social Studies at Lockport for 32 years before retiring in 2006.
 He lives in Lockport with his wife Debbie.
 He has two daughters (Kerri Anne and Rheanon), two sons (Rick and Dave) and eight beautiful grandchildren (Addison, Samantha, Drake, Rick, Charlotte, Noah, Gage and Grant).